 As promised, the book is BIG!
 Therefore, it should have all of the information you need to get started, and I believe it does.

 The beginning offers a fair amount of information on why you should be making and not buying baby food.
-It’s a lot of basic facts, but even someone like me, who has gone through this 3 times, should appreciate the refresher.
+It’s a lot of basic facts, but even someone like me, who has gone through the baby stage with my own kids three times now, should appreciate the refresher.

 It’s very easy to fall back into buying foods for convenience and simplicity, but when you are reminded why the alternative is better, it makes a big difference.
 For example, the simple fact that you’re in control of the ingredients in your baby’s food is a big reason to make it yourself.
 You can buy (and sometimes even harvest yourself) food at its freshest point to make guaranteed healthy meals.